Brand Names: U.S.

 What are some things I need to know or do while I take this drug?

 - Tell dentists, surgeons, and other doctors that you use this drug.

-- This drug is not to be used to treat intense flare-ups of shortness of breath.
+- Do not use this drug to treat intense flare-ups of shortness of breath.
 Use a rescue inhaler.
-Talk with your doctor.
+Talk with the doctor.

 - If you have high blood sugar (diabetes), this drug may sometimes raise blood sugar.
 Talk with your doctor about how to fine tune this.

 - Have your blood pressure checked often.
 Talk with your doctor.

 - Call your doctor right away if your breathing problems get worse, if your rescue inhaler does not work as well, or if you need to use your rescue inhaler more often.